Mobile Recruiting Is the Present: Top 10 Mobile Tools for Recruiting and Hiring Pros

 According to Glassdoor, 89 percent of job seekers are using their mobile devices to search for new jobs.
 As with so much else, it appears recruiters need to adapt to this new state of affairs or die.

-The future of recruiting isn’t mobile – the present is.
+The future of recruiting in the job market isn’t mobile – the present is.

 With that in mind, here are 10 of our favorite mobile recruiting tools to help you make the leap if you haven’t already.
 And if you have, these tools will help you take your mobile game to the next level.